Home BrittanyA getaway to Bénodet in Brittany

 Go paddleboarding with UCPA Bénodet-Glénan

-Since Bénodet is a great spot for water sports, during this stay we tested a stand-up paddleboarding outing with UCPA Bénodet Glénan.
-This center, which offers sports stays in the area, also rents equipment for several activities in the vicinity: stand-up paddles, kayaks, windsurfing… I opted for a wetsuit for this activity, because the water was a bit chilly, and having done paddleboarding before, notably in Cap d’Agde or in Mandelieu, I know that one can easily end up in the water.
+As Bénodet is a good spot for practicing water sports, we tested a stand-up paddle outing during this stay with UCPA Bénodet Glénan.
+This center, which offers sports stays in the area, also rents equipment for various activities in the vicinity: stand-up paddles, kayaks, windsurfing… I opted for a wetsuit to do this activity because the water was still a bit cool, and having already done paddleboarding before, notably at Cap d’Adge or even in Mandelieu, I know that you can easily end up in the water.

-The lagoon near the UCPA is a perfect place for a paddleboarding introduction, as the waters are shallow and there is very little current.
-It is therefore very pleasant to learn to stand on the paddle in these conditions, because it is completely different in choppy water.
-I even tried doing some yoga postures on the paddle and it made me want to do a yoga/paddle session one of these days!
+The lagoon near the UCPA is a perfect place to get an introduction to paddleboarding, because the waters are shallow and there is also very little current.
+It is therefore very pleasant to learn how to stand on the paddle in these conditions, because on rough water it is completely different.
+I even tried to do a few yoga poses on the paddle and it made me want to do a yoga/paddle session one of these days!

-Woman paddleboarding at the water's edge in Bénodet with other boards.
+Woman paddleboarding by the water in Bénodet with other boards.

 1, route du Letty 29950 Bénodet